phoswald/docker-atlassian/readme.txt

 - RPM has to be downloaded from Oracle

 Build:
-$ docker build -t philip/oracle-jre-8 oracle-jre-8/
+$ docker build -t philip/oracle-jdk-8 oracle-jdk-8/

 Test:
-$ docker run -it --rm philip/oracle-jre-8 java -version
+$ docker run -it --rm philip/oracle-jdk-8 java -version
+$ docker run -it --rm philip/oracle-jdk-8 javac -version

 TODO: make it smaller!